 Someone driving a $100,000 car might be wealthy.
 But the only data point you have about their wealth is that they have $100,000 less than they did before they bought the car.

-Because, as Morgan goes on to explain, it’s the money not spent that actually makes you wealthy:
+Because, as he goes on to explain, it’s the money NOT spent that actually makes you wealthy:

-In my experience, it’s that analyst who maxes out dinner allowance to buy groceries, skips out on yacht week, and invests in property instead.
+In my experience, it’s that analyst who maxes out dinner allowance to buy groceries, skips out on fancy but forgettable bottle service, and invests in property instead.

 In other words, wealth is what you don’t see.
 And if you want to be wealthy, that’s what you need to focus on.

 As always, thank you for reading – and happy investing!